 Get more information on tutoring for kids who learn and think differently:

-.
+- Learn about different kinds of tutoring.
 Not all tutors have the same level of training or provide the same level of support for students.

-to help you find the right tutor for your child.
+- Get a list of questions to ask to help you find the right tutor for your child.
 If your child isn’t making progress, it may be time to look for a different tutor.